 Activities for families

 During the winter, if the kids are only skiing for half a day, then there are plenty of other activities available in Chamonix to keep them happy.
 If you want to stay on the slopes, there are two areas which have 'fun parks' for toddlers and above.
 The first is the most excellent Ski Camp and is located at the top of the Prarion gondola in Les Houches.
 Here you will find a snow tubing track (which is amazing fun!) sledging, zip wire, curling, igloos and tepees and other entertainments - all for free (although you will need a pedestrian lift pass to access the gondola).
 The second place with a dedicated family area is the Mont Blanc Legend at Flégère.
-This is a little winter village at the bottom of the Trappe green run.
-You'll find children's games & activities, treasure hunts and a BBQ.
+This is a little winter village by the Trappe green run.
+You'll find snow slides and activities, treasure hunts and a BBQ.
 You can also go snow tubing at the Moon Tine Cafe at Le Buet near Vallorcine on a dedicated slope (the train from Chamonix also stops at Le Buet).
 Take a look at the piste maps to help you find your way around.

 Sledging is not allowed on the piste, but if you head back down to the villages you will find dedicated sledging at most of the lower nursery slopes.
-Try the Savoy or Bois de Buchet in Chamonix, Les Chavants in Les Houches, or in Vallorcine, there is one just behind the tourist office.
+Try the Savoy or Bois de Buchet in Chamonix, Le Tourchet in Les Houches, Les Chosalets in Argentiere, or in Vallorcine, there is one just behind the tourist office.
 Most ski shops in town sell sledges (or your accommodation provider may have some you can borrow).
 In addition, at Planards in Chamonix there is the winter luge.
 This is a 1300m mini roller coaster - you board at the bottom of the hill and are pulled up to the top before the track loops you back down through the trees.
 Each sledge has room for two passengers, seat belts are fitted, and it's suitable for children aged three and upwards.

 Just next to Planards is the traditional Montenvers cog railway that takes you up into the mountains to the Mer de Glace glacier (1913m).
 This charming red train is an attraction in itself, and once you get to the top you will find wonderful views, a glaciorium (an interactive & educational space) and ice caves (down 400 steps so perhaps not great for very little ones).
 You can also hire show shoes for free to explore groomed trails, and there are children's events here every weekend in February.